ActiveCampaign/postmark-gem/README.md

 ## Multipart message

-You can send multipart messages containing both text and HTML using Postmark gem.
+You can send multipart messages containing both text and HTML using the Postmark gem.

 ``` ruby
 require 'rubygems'